 It's much more important to eat a varied diet than to focus on any specific food.
 Walnuts are one good source of EFA omega-3's.
 There are many others, including flax seeds and deep water fish like salmon and sardines.

-One of the fantastic benefits of the Save Our Bones Program, and what makes it so easy to follow, is its great flexibility.
+One of the fantastic benefits of the Osteoporosis Reversal Program, and what makes it so easy to follow, is its great flexibility.
 You can choose from an abundant variety of delicious foods to get the nutrients you need for your bone health.

 You Don't Have to Go Nuts…